 - Keep your writing clear, concise, and consistent.

-- Pay attention to grammar and punctuation using writing services for checking it.
+- Pay attention to grammar and punctuation using writing services to proofread it.

 - Avoid using vague or uncertain language.